Learning Visual Representations via Language-Guided Sampling: Experiments

 where $\tau$ is a scaling parameter and $\mathrm{sim}(\cdot,\cdot)$ is cosine similarity.
-Contrastive approaches primarily differ in the source of the embeddings used within this loss.
+Contrastive approaches primarily differ in how the embeddings are computed.

-\llsparagraph{Image-based Contrastive Learning} contrasts features extracted from two randomly augmented \textit{views} of the same image to perform instance discrimination~\cite{wu2018unsupervised}.
+\llsparagraph{Image-Only Contrastive Learning} contrasts features extracted from two randomly augmented \textit{views} of the same image to perform instance discrimination~\cite{wu2018unsupervised}.
 We use SimCLR~\cite{chen2020simple} as a representative approach due to its simplicity and strong performance.

 \llsparagraph{Image-Text Contrastive Learning} learns by contrasting features extracted from images and their captions.
-Unlike image-only approaches, this approach can inject some semantics into the learning process.
-We use the CLIP~\cite{radford2021learning} formulation due to its simplicity.
-SLIP extends this formulation by adding an image-only contrastive loss.
+Unlike image-only approaches, this approach can learn semantics from the captions.
+Radford~\etal~\cite{radford2021learning} first proposed this approach and has had several follow-ups that augment it with additional self-supervised losses losses~\cite{mu2021slip,li2022declip,lee2022uniclip}.
+We use CLIP~\cite{radford2021learning} and SLIP~\cite{mu2021slip} due to their simplicity.

-\lsparagraph{Nearest Neighbor Contrastive Learning} contrast image embeddings with retrieved embeddings from a memory bank.
-The target features are used to retrieve the nearest neighbor embedding from a memory bank of previous batches; see ~\cref{fig:method}.
-We use the NNCLR~\cite{dwibedi2021nnclr} as Visual NNCLR.
-Li~\etal~\cite{li2022declip} applied this idea to image-language pre-training; we adopt their approach by using the CLIP and NNS losses as Language NNCLR.
+\lsparagraph{Nearest Neighbor Contrastive Learning} contrast source embeddings with retrieved embeddings from a memory bank.
+The target features are used to retrieve the nearest neighbor embedding from a memory bank of previous batches.
+Dwibedi~\etal~\cite{dwibedi2021nnclr} proposed this approach for image-only contrastive learning, while Li~\etal~\cite{li2022declip} proposed adapting this loss for language embeddings.
+We use NNCLR~\cite{dwibedi2021nnclr} as Visual NNCLR and DeCLIP~\cite{li2022declip} with the CLIP and the language NNS losses as Language NNCLR.

-\lsparagraph{Image-based Non-Contrastive Learning} deviates from the typical contrastive setup by learning without negative samples~\cite{grill2020bootstrap,chen2021exploring}.
+\lsparagraph{Image-Only Non-Contrastive Learning} deviates from the typical contrastive setup by learning without negative samples~\cite{grill2020bootstrap,chen2021exploring}.
 We use SimSiam as a representative approach due to its simplicity and strong performance.

-\lsparagraph{Cluster-based methods} extracts prototypes by clustering features and learns by predicting the cluster assignment for each instance~\cite{caron2018deepcluster,caron2020unsupervised,asano2019sela}.
-Caron~\etal~\cite{caron2020unsupervised} report that different cluster-based approaches perform similarly once provided with the same algorithmic and training advances.
-Hence, we use an adapted SwAV without the multicrop strategy as it is equally applicable to other methods.
-We compare with the full SwAV model in~\cref{tab:apples_to_oranges}.
+\lsparagraph{Cluster-based Contrastive Learning} learn by contrasting image features with learned prototypes~\cite{caron2018deepcluster,caron2020unsupervised,asano2019sela}.
+Prototypes are estimated via clustering or learned jointly with the feature encoder.
+Caron~\etal~\cite{caron2020unsupervised} report that different cluster-based approaches perform similarly when provided with the same algorithmic advances.
+We use an adapted SwAV without the multi-crop augmentation strategy as it is equally applicable to other methods.
+We also compare against a pre-trained SwAV checkpoint in~\cref{tab:apples_to_oranges}.